SyedaMasarath/SyedaMasarath/README.md

 - 👋 Hi, I’m @SyedaMasarath
 - 👀 I’m interested in Solving all kinds of Cloud problems.
-- 🌱 I’m a DevOps Engineer And my Primary Tech Stack is :[ AWS k8s Docker Python Linux Ansible Terraform Domo Cloud Security ]
+- 🌱 I’m a DevOps Engineer And my Primary Tech Stack is :[ AWS, GCP, Kubernetes, Docker, Python, Trivy, Terraform, Cloud-Security, Cloud Migration, CI/CD Pipelines, Prometheus, Grafana]
 - I use Python For Automation.
 - Learning and Experimenting with MLOps & AI agents these days.
 - Look forward to seeing interesting projects coming your way shortly 🤠.